19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004]

-(14B) Subject to subsection (14C), this section shall, with the necessary modifications, apply to a person carrying on any trade or business who incurs during the basis period for any year of assessment between the year of assessment 2009 and the year of assessment 2015 (both years inclusive) capital expenditure on the provision of machinery or plant for any research and development undertaken by him directly in Singapore or by a research and development organisation on his behalf in Singapore, even though the machinery or plant is not for the purpose of that trade or business.
+(14B) Subject to subsection (14C), this section shall, with the necessary modifications, apply to a person carrying on any trade or business who incurs during the basis period for any year of assessment between the year of assessment 2009 and the year of assessment 2025 (both years inclusive) capital expenditure on the provision of machinery or plant for any research and development undertaken by him directly in Singapore or by a research and development organisation on his behalf in Singapore, even though the machinery or plant is not for the purpose of that trade or business.

 [34/2008; 29/2010]

+[Act 37 of 2014 wef 27/11/2014]

 (14C) Section 14D(4) and (5) shall apply in relation to the allowance for the capital expenditure referred to in subsection (14B) as they apply in relation to the deduction of the expenditure and payments referred to in section 14D(1)(aa), (c) and (f), subject to the following modifications: